Breee/django-pokemon-bot-manager/README.md

 * you may need `makemigrations`, `migrate` and `collectstatic` see django for more information.

+* Create superuser with `python3 manage.py createsuperuser`, be aware that this account is used to log into the admin section.

 ## configure rest api with token auth